neonwatty/claude-plugins/looper/commands/implement.md

 )
 ```

-Wait for all three agents to complete.
+Wait for all four agents to complete.

 ### 3.2 Handle Results

+- **If MAKEFILE missing targets:** Agent should have created/updated it.
 - **If SECRETS_FOUND:** STOP immediately.
 Remove secrets, update .gitignore, re-run.
-- **If CI issues:** Fix workflow and commit.
+- **If CI workflow issues:** Fix workflow and commit.
 - **If test failures:** Fix and re-run Phase 3.
 - **All clear:** Proceed to Phase 4.